 Imagine an evening with friends sharing local food and drinks at a long table in the heart of historic downtown Bastrop underneath the stars of a Texas sky.
 You can be a part of this one-of-a-kind event.

-Bastrop Music Festival takes center stage in Bastrop, TX with 30 bands in multiple venues across the city.
+Bastrop Music Festival takes center stage in Bastrop, TX.
 This new festival showcases the best of the state: extraordinary natural beauty, remarkable and talented people, an independent spirit and an amazing culture.
-Forty bands — with many styles of music represented including blues, country, Tex-Mex, soul, folk, Latin and more!
+Many bands — with many styles of music represented including blues, country, Tex-Mex, soul, folk, Latin and more!

 Let freedom ring in Bastrop!
 The Bastrop Patriotic festival is brought to you by the Bastrop Chamber of Commerce.
 This event features a 5K, street dance, live music, childrens activities, a water wonderland and firework display!

 This event originated in 1947 as a way of welcoming back 90,000 soldiers who had been based at Camp Swift during WWII.
 Today we welcome locals and visitors alike to this unique, hometown event where you'll find live music, a rodeo, carnival rides, tournaments, food vendors, dances, class reunions, and a Grand Parade.
 This three night celebration is full of "feel good vibes" and memories for the making.